confidential-devhub/coco-ai-demo-scripts/fraud-detection/README.md

   kubernetes.podspec-runtimeclassname: enabled
 ```

-Optional for this example but higly recommended: delete the plaintext model uploaded in the minio storage.

-Then, run `1b_encrypt_model.ipynb` provided in this folder, to encrypt the model.

-Run again `fraud-detection/2_save_model.ipynb`, to be sure the encrypted model is uploaded.

 Once the fraud-detection demo as-is is fully running, try modifying the InferenceService:
 ```
 oc edit inferenceservices/<your-model-name> -n <your-project-name>